RiverBench/riverbench.github.io/docs/documentation/contribute.md

 - **Interesting thematically and relevant** – does your dataset bring an interesting new use case?
 Perfect!
 Even better if the use case has seen real-world usage.
 - **Large** – the stream must be at least 10 thousand elements long, preferably more.
 The larger the better.

-If you think your dataset fits the bill, have a look at the [dedicated guide on creating new datasets](creating-new-dataset.md).
+If you think your dataset fits the bill, have a look at the **[dedicated guide on creating new datasets](creating-new-dataset.md)**.
 If you still have questions, don't hesitate to contact RiverBench's maintainer by [opening an issue on GitHub](https://github.com/RiverBench/RiverBench/issues/new/choose).

 ## Contributing benchmark tasks